Shara Smith, she/her/hers

 Director of Public Policy

 Melanie comes to policy work with roots in community organizing and community building.
 She was a statewide community organizer for passing health policy, a field organizer in the 2016 election, and worked with Jews United for Justice to pass the D.C.
 Paid Family Leave bill.
 Throughout these roles, Melanie worked to get impacted communities a seat at the table during the policy process.
-She cultivated her passion for working on issues in a way that transcends partisan politics.
-Melanie got to dive deep into policy when she served as a legislative aide at the Colorado State Capitol for Senator Dominick Moreno.
-She earned a BA in international studies and a BA in religious studies, with her thesis on interfaith work, from the University of Denver.
-She loves to cook, play with her pup, and stay active by enjoying all that the mountains have to offer, including hiking, camping, mountain biking.
+Melanie got her start in policy when she served as a legislative aide at the Colorado State Capitol for Senator Dominick Moreno.
+She earned a BA in international studies and a BA in religious studies with distinction from the University of Denver.
+Her thesis was on interfaith work and the importance of religious literacy which sparked her early passion for Interfaith Alliance of Colorado’s work in the issue areas of racial equity and religious liberty.
+She loves to cook, play with her pup, and stay active by enjoying all that the mountains have to offer, including hiking, camping, and mountain biking.

 Logan Robertson, he/him/his

 Logan works to create a place for homeless folks in Denver, Colorado through advocacy, engaged conversation, and contemplative prayer.
 Since graduating from Vanderbilt University Divinity School, he has worked with and for Denverites experiencing homelessness in various organizations, including Network Ministries Coffee House where he serves as Shift Director and Utility Infielder.